ParthivsingPardeshi/Data-Structure/README.md

 7. **infix_to_post.cpp**: Converts an infix expression to postfix notation using a stack.
 8. **Bubble.cpp**: Implements the Bubble Sort algorithm to sort an array.
 9. **Binary_Search.cpp**: Implements the Binary Search algorithm to find an element in a sorted array.
+10. **Du-Linked-List.cpp**: Demonstrates operations (create, insert, delete, search, display) on a doubly linked list.
+11. **Linear_Search.cpp**: Implements the Linear Search algorithm to find an element in an array.
+12. **linear_linklist.cpp**: Demonstrates operations (insert, delete, display) on a singly linked list.
+13. **Dqueue.cpp**: Implements a deque (double-ended queue) with operations to insert and delete from both ends.

 ## How to Run